Teen Patti Rules – a Complete Guide on How to Play Teen Patti Online

 When Teen Patti is played with a limit, this means that the pot can only grow so big before players are forced to a showdown.
 This also means that the showdown can happen between more than two players.

 It may for instance be that the limit of the game has been decided to be 200 times the initial ante.
 If the ante is ₹100, this means that the pot is limited to a size of ₹20,000.
 When the pot reaches this amount, all players will automatically go for a showdown and a winner will be decided.

 How Does Online Teen Patti Differ From the Offline Game?

 First of all, I need to mention that it doesn’t have to differ at all.
 Traditional Teen Patti can in fact be played online just as it is played in households all over India.
-An example of this is Jeetwin Casino which allows you to play real Teen Patti against other players – for money.
+For instance, some sites may allow you to play real Teen Patti against other players for money.
 This is, however, not the case with the vast majority of Teen Patti games offered by online casinos.
 These are very different.

 In these games, you do not compete against other players for a pot, but you play against the casino.
 This can either be with a human croupier dealing out real cards in a live dealer game or in a virtual environment where you play against a computer and are dealt virtual cards.

 In live dealer games, you play one-on-one with the dealer and share the experience with other players who are doing the same.
 There is no such thing as playing blind, but your cards are always dealt face-up, thus you are obliged to play as a seen player.

 The hand rankings may also differ from the traditional game.
 For instance, the highest sequence in traditional Teen Patti is A-2-3.
 However, in most online versions, the highest hand in a sequence is A-K-Q.